PyreStudios/steward/doc/site/docs/cli/cli-commands.md

 The following commands are intended to be ran from within an existing steward application:

-- `steward new controller $controllerName` - creates a new controller for an existing steward application
+- `steward new view $viewName` - creates a new view template for an existing steward application
 - `steward doctor` - checks and validates the steward project in your current directory